Practice

 What Is Shadow Work (And Why Does It Matter in Practice)?

 Shadow work is one of those terms that has travelled far from its origins.
-In popular spiritual culture, it sometimes appears as a kind of aesthetic — the dark moon, the journaling, the unsettling imagery.
+In popular spiritual culture, it sometimes appears as a kind of aesthetic: the dark moon, the journaling, the unsettling imagery.
 But shadow work properly understood is something much more specific and more demanding than that.

 The Shadow: A Brief Introduction

-The term comes from Carl Jung, the Swiss psychologist who spent decades mapping the architecture of the unconscious.
-The shadow, in Jungian terms, is everything about ourselves that we have exiled — the qualities we decided were unacceptable, shameful, dangerous, or simply not "us."
+The shadow, in Jungian terms, is everything about ourselves that we have exiled: the qualities we decided were unacceptable, shameful, dangerous, or simply not "us."
 These qualities do not disappear.
 They go underground.
 They work in the dark.

 Why Shadow Work Matters in Magical Practice